suliman-99/django-seeding/README.md

 ```

-## Usage
+## Simple Example

-Let's take a look at a quick example of using django-seeding to build simples seeder to store it in the database.
+Let's take a look at a quick example of using `CSVFileModelSeeder` seeder from `django-seeding` to build a simple seeder to insert data in the database.

 django_seeding_example/models.py:
 ```